silentmark/foundryvtt-weather-control/CONTRIBUTING.md

 1. Unzip the foundryvtt.zip folder at $HOME/foundryvtt/fvtt.
 2. Run `npm run docker:build` and `npm run docker start`.
 3. FoundryVTT will start without a window, but will be accessible via http://127.0.0.1:30000 (or http://localhost:30000).
 4. You will need to enter your license key.
-Weather Control will be automatically installed, but you will need to install a game system before testing.
+Weather Control will be automatically installed, but you will need to install a game system and the Simple Calendar plugin before testing.

 ### Issues